CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/understand-function-calling-in-open-ai-gpt.md

 To know more about Azure Function calling please refer [Function calling is now available in Azure OpenAI Service](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/function-calling-is-now-available-in-azure-openai-service/ba-p/3879241).

 ## Exercise 1: Deploy and Run HR/Payroll Copilot Application

+### Task 1: Build your own HR/Payroll copilot locally

+1. In the LabVM, navigate to Desktop and search for `cmd` in the search box then click on **Command Prompt**.